gatsbyjs/gatsby/docs/docs/gatsby-image.md

 Common GraphQL queries for sourcing images include `file` from [gatsby-source-filesystem](/packages/gatsby-source-filesystem/), and both `imageSharp` and `allImageSharp` from [gatsby-plugin-sharp](/packages/gatsby-plugin-sharp/), but ultimately the options available to you will depend on your content sources.

-You can also use [GraphQL aliases](/docs/graphql-reference/#aliasing) for querying multiple images of the same type.
+> Note: you can also use [GraphQL aliases](/docs/graphql-reference/#aliasing) for querying multiple images of the same type.

 See below for code examples of queries and how to use them in components.

-## Types of gatsby-images
+## Types of images with `gatsby-image`

-Gatsby-image objects are created through GraphQL methods.
-There are two types of responsive images available, _fixed_ and _fluid_, which create multiple image sizes (1x, 1.5x, etc.).
+Gatsby image objects are created through GraphQL methods.
+There are two types of image optimizations available, _fixed_ and _fluid_, which create multiple image sizes (1x, 1.5x, etc.).
 There is also the _resize_ method, which returns a single image.

 ### Images with a _fixed_ width and height